Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 **Log file**
 1. The run.log shows excution information etc.
-For a typical run of 1 sample, with 30x cWGS and 40x PCR free library, with 60CPU:
+For a typical run of 20 sample, with 30x cWGS and 40x PCR free library, with 60CPU: ~8hr/sample, total ~7 days
-MegaBOLT: ~14hr
-non-MegaBOLT: ~45hr
 (Run time can be reduced by a batch run of multiple N samples, total time <= N*time_per_sample)

 3. The ./CWGS_run/report.html is output of nextflow, with runtime, CPU usage etc.